EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Default value: DISABLED

 <b>spdy</b>
 Enable SPDYv2 or SPDYv3 or both over SSL vserver.
-SSL will advertise SPDY support during NPN Handshake.
-Both SPDY versions are enabled when this parameter is set to BOTH.
+SSL will advertise SPDY support either during NPN Handshake or when client will advertises SPDY support during ALPN handshake.
+Both SPDY versions are enabled when this parameter is set to ENABLED.
 Possible values: DISABLED, ENABLED, V2, V3
 Default value: DISABLED

+<b>http2</b>
+Choose whether to enable support for HTTP/2 (draft-14).
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>http2MaxHeaderListSize</b>
+Maximum size of header list that the NetScaler is prepared to accept, in bytes.
+NOTE: The actual plain text header size that the NetScaler accepts is limited by maxHeaderLen.
+Please change this parameter as well when modifying http2MaxHeaderListSize.
+Default value: 24576
+Minimum value: 8192
+Maximum value: 65535

+<b>http2MaxFrameSize</b>
+Maximum size of the frame payload that the NetScaler is willing to receive, in bytes.
+Default value: 16384
+Minimum value: 16384
+Maximum value: 16777215

+<b>http2MaxConcurrentStreams</b>
+Maximum number of concurrent streams that is allowed per connection.
+Default value: 100
+Minimum value: 0
+Maximum value: 1000

+<b>http2InitialWindowSize</b>
+Initial window size for stream level flow control, in bytes.
+Default value: 65535
+Minimum value: 8192
+Maximum value: 20971520

+<b>http2HeaderTableSize</b>
+Maximum size of the header compression table used to decode header blocks, in bytes.
+Default value: 4096
+Minimum value: 0
+Maximum value: 16384

 <b>reusePoolTimeout</b>
 Idle timeout (in seconds) for server connections in re-use pool.
 Connections in the re-use pool are flushed, if they remain idle for the configured timeout.